 Risk Management - NONE - 3 1 The Board believes that it can usefully supplement its ability to make decisions related to risk management effectively and in a timely manner if it can delegate to a Risk Management Committee the task of preparing an appropriate strategic agenda for the Board and ensuring that the Board is given the information necessary for making good risk management decisions.
 The Committee is intended to assist the Board and not to pre-empt any board responsibilities in making any decisions related to risk management.
 In performing its duties, the Committee will maintain effective working relationships with the Board and the Company's senior leaders.
 To perform his or her role effectively, each Committee member will obtain an understanding of the detailed responsibilities of Committee membership as well as the Company's business and operating environment.
-The primary purpose of the Risk Management Committee is to assist the Board, and to some extent the Audit and Corporate Governance Committee of the Board, in fulfilling its corporate governance responsibilities relating to risk management.
-The Risk Management Committee also assists in defining the Company's risk appetite and oversees the Company's risk profile and performance against the defined risk appetite.
+The primary purpose of the Risk Management Committee is to assist the Board, in fulfilling its corporate governance Committee also assists in defining the Company's risk appetite and oversees the Company's risk profile and performance against the defined risk appetite.
 The Committee is responsible for overseeing the identification, measurement, monitoring and controlling of the Company's principal business risks.
 Each committee member must exercise the care, diligence and skills that a reasonably prudent person would exercise in comparable circumstances.
-The Committee in fulfilling its role is to establish a constructive, collaborative relationship, with the Company's senior leaders, especially, the CEO, the Chief Risk Officer and the heads of each of the businesses within the Company.
-The Committee is required to contribute to the management of the Company's risk management, and in doing so to act honestly and in good faith with a view to the best interest of all stakeholders. -------------------- ---------- --- --- ---

-$\ensuremath{^}$ consolidated as Nomination, Compensation and Remuneration Committee.
+The Committee is required to contribute to the management of the businesses within the Company.
+The Committee is required to contribute to the management of the Company's risk management, monitoring and controlling of the company's senior leaders, especially, the CEO, the Chief Risk Officer and the heads of each of the businesses within the Company. -------------------- ---------- --- --- -- consolidated as Nomination, Compensation and Remuneration Committee.